danielabmartins/devops-24-25-1241902/CA1/README.md

 - #### Using the master branch

-To start out this section, I used the command ``git branch`` to confirm that I was on the right branch, in this case *main*.
-At this point, this command proved to be necessary, but it became very useful throughout the project as new branches were added.
-This helped me confirm that I was working on the correct branch.
+To start out this section, I used the command ``git branch`` to confirm that I was on the right branch, in this case *main*.This command became very useful throughout the project as new branches were added.
+For now, it helped me confirm that I was working on the correct branch.

 - #### Developing new features
 A new branch was created to isolate and manage all developments associated with the new email feature.
 To do this, I used a new command to create the *email-field* branch and in it, I was able to add the email feature to the employee without working on the main branch.

-Here I'll showcase the commands I used, the first relates to the creation of a new branch.
-With this command, I automatically move to this branch.
-However, I can always use the second command to check if I am on the right location.
+Below, I'll demonstrate the commands I used.
+The first command creates the new branch and automatically switches to it.
+If needed, I can always use the second command to verify that I'm on the correct branch.

 ~~~bash
 git checkout -b email-field